According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 Common mistakes when seeking out student loan forgiveness programs

 You’ve seen that programs for repayment assistance and student loan forgiveness for doctors are about as variable as the number of cells in the human body.
+Each one has its own eligibility requirements.

 Still, there are a lot of common mistakes that physicians make when applying for student loan forgiveness programs.
 And if one thing’s for certain, you don’t want to mess this up.